xCDAT/xcdat/docs/api.rst

 ~~~~~~~~~~~~~~~~~~~

 ``xcdat`` provides ``Dataset`` accessors, which are implicit namespaces for custom functionality that clearly identifies it as separate from built-in xarray methods.
+``xcdat`` implements accessors to extend xarray with custom functionality because it is the officially recommended and most common practice (over sub-classing).

 In the example below, custom spatial functionality is exposed by chaining the ``spatial`` accessor attribute to the ``Dataset`` object.
 This chaining enables access to the underlying spatial ``average()`` method.